Habberlabber/WebDev-Exam-Project/README.md

 11. When 2 people like each other, they can see more info about them

-12. Logout (optional logout feature could be-: if no activity for 10 minutes, logout automatically)
+~~12.
+Logout (optional logout feature could be-: if no activity for 10 minutes, logout automatically)~~

 ~~13.
 Validate the data (front-end and also back-end)~~